 We use Salesforce internally to record relationships with member organizations and contacts, as well as to track the status and usage of our various offerings.
 Our nonprofit members who use Salesforce can install our Salesforce app to automatically sync donation information.
 Learn more about data privacy and security at Salesforce.

+We believe all money donated to nonprofits should get to those nonprofits as quickly as possible.
 The speed of disbursement is in part a function of the form of payment and whether the nonprofit is a Give Lively member.

 For full details about transaction fees and donation disbursement, click below.